flutter/website/faq.md

 The brand identity and customization of the app's aesthetic design is now becoming more important than strictly adhering to traditional platform aesthetics.

-Given the importantance on brand-driven design, plus the fact that modern apps often have many customized design elements (including branding, widgets, animations, and information architectures) sharing layout and UI code across platforms is a common practice.
+Given the importance on brand-driven design, plus the fact that modern apps often have many customized design elements (including branding, widgets, animations, and information architectures) sharing layout and UI code across platforms is a common practice.